openSUSE/trollolo/README.md

     trollolo plot SPRINT_NUMBER

+or fetch and plot data in one step with:

+    trollolo burndown --plot

 This will take the data from the file `burndown-data-SPRINT_NUMBER.yaml` and create a nice chart from it.
 It will show the chart and also create a file `burndown-SPRINT_NUMBER.png` you can upload as cover graphics to a card on your